billvaglienti/ProtoGen/README.md

 - `ignoreLookup` : is used to specify that this particular enumeration element will *not* be included in the enumeration label text lookup.
 This is useful for duplicate enumeration values.

-- `hidden` : is used to specify that this particular enumeration element will *not* appear in the generated documentation markdown.
+- `hidden` : is used to specify that this particular enumeration element will *not* appear in the generated markdown documentation.

 In the above example the enumeration support is used to create a list of packet ID values.
 Although this is the most common use case for this feature, it is not limited to this case.
 Named enumerations can also be part of the data in a packet.
 A packet ID enumeration is not required (though it is encouraged as a best practice).
 Enumerations are also a good choice when creating arrays.
 If an array length is given by an enumeration that is defined in the protocol xml ProtoGen will attempt to compute the enumeration value, and use that to compute the length of the array in bytes.
 This substantially improves the protocol documentation that ProtoGen will output.